ashrafbeshtawi/backroom/README.md

 ```

 ## Details
-This app runs symfony & postgresql in the Backend & Nuxtjs as Frontend
+This app runs Symfony & Postgres in the Backend & Nuxtjs as Frontend
 Target is to build an E-commerce App with full docerization